KooroshSadri/KooroshSadri.github.io/_pages/Solution/jackson.md

 {% include base_path %}

 * You can find the solution to many of Jackson's problems [here](http://www-personal.umich.edu/~pran/jackson/); I agree with most (but not all) of them.
-In any case, I am taking a graduate course that follows Jackson's textbook.
+In any case, I am taking a graduate course that follows Jackson's textbook (3rd Ed.).
 I will post my completed homeworks here.
 The problemsets contain a number of tailored problems as well as those from the book.

     * [PSet #1](https://kooroshsadri.github.io/files/solman/jackson/S1.pdf): Tailored Problems + 1.17 + 1.18
     * [PSet #2](https://kooroshsadri.github.io/files/solman/jackson/S2.pdf): Tailored Problems + 2.14 + 2.15 + 2.26